Perspective on Moreau-Yosida Regularization in Density-Functional Theory: Regularized Kohn--Sham theory

 \subsection{Transforming exchange--correlation potentials}

 While this reformulation of the KS iteration scheme with the help of MY regularization is conceptually already very appealing, the question remains how it relates back to the unregularized setting.
-More concretely, we want to know how $\vxceps(x)$ relates to $\vxc(\rho)$, provided no $v$-representability issues arise at $\rho$.
+Having again $v=-\nabla F^1_\eps(x)$, in the first KS step that is Eq.~\eqref{eq:KS1-eps} we rely on an exchange--correlation potential for the regularized scheme at every step $x_i$ for which so far only the defining relation Eq.~\eqref{eq:def-vxceps} was given.
+More concretely, we want to know how $\vxceps$ relates to the usual $\vxc$ or any approximation to it.
 For this we take Eqs.~\eqref{eq:rho-prox} and \eqref{eq:rhos-prox} and combine them into

 Note that if $X$ is a Hilbert space then $J$ is a linear mapping and the expression above can be simplified.
-Within the regularized KS iteration we already have access to $\rho_\rms$ in every step as an element of $\partial E^0(v)$, so we just need the corresponding $\rho\in\partial E^1(v)$.
-Since we of course want to avoid solving the full problem, the $\vxc(\rho)$ from standard KS-DFT (or any approximation to it) enters the picture, since it allows getting the same density from the auxiliary system by adding just the usual exchange--correlation potential, $\rho\in\partial E^0(v+\vH(\rho)+\vxc(\rho))$.
+Within the regularized KS iteration we already have access to $\rho_\rms$ in every step as an element of $\partial E^0(v)$, so we just need the corresponding $\rho\in\partial E^1(v)$ in order to evaluate the above equation.
+Since we of course want to avoid solving the full problem, the $\vxc$ from standard KS-DFT (or any approximation to it) enters the picture, since it allows getting the same density from the auxiliary system by adding just the usual exchange--correlation potential, $\rho\in\partial E^0(v+\vH(\rho)+\vxc(\rho))$.
 Together with $v = \eps^{-1}J(\rho-x)$, we can derive a self-consistent iteration that works similar to KS itself,

 If this iteration is integrated into the regularized KS scheme from Section~\ref{sec:epsKS} together with determining $\vxceps(x)$ from Eq.~\eqref{eq:vxceps-from-rhos}, we can recycle any given exchange--correlation approximation for the regularized setting.
 It must be added that this transformation of exchange--correlation potentials for the regularized KS method was not implemented to date.